brandprotectplus/inertiajs-tables-laravel-query-builder/README.md

 * The `setTranslations` method is no longer part of the `Pagination` component, but should be imported.
 * The templates and logic of the components are not separated anymore.
 Use slots to inject your own implementations.

-## v2.1 Roadmap

-* Date filters
-* Date range filters
-* Switch to Vite for the demo app

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.